coding-for-reproducible-research/cfrrRtutorials/README.md

 To get a list of the tutorials we currently have available you can run

 ```
-available_tutorials("cfrrRTutorials")
+available_tutorials("cfrrRtutorials")
 ```

 This should give a list like the following

 ```
 Available tutorials:
-* cfrrRTutorials
+* cfrrRtutorials
-  - Advanced Regression Analysis : "Advanced Regression Analysis with R"
+  - Introduction to Regression with R                       : "Introduction to Regression with R"
-  - Regression Analysis with R   : "Introduction to Regression Analysis with R"
+  - Mixed Effects Regression with R                         : "Mixed Effects Regression with R"
+  - Regression Analysis in R: Adapting to Varied Data Types : "Regression Analysis in R: Adapting to Varied Data Types"
 ```

 You can launch any of these tutorials with the `run_tutorial` function from the `learnr` package.
 Note, upon execution the command below first needs to build the interactive elements.
 This may take a few minutes.
 The progress of the build can be seen in the **Jobs** tab in the bottom left panel of Rstudio.

-For example to launch the "Regression Analysis with R" tutorial which is an introductory course , you can run:
+For example to launch the "Introduction to Regression with R " tutorial which is an introductory course , you can run:

 ```
-learnr::run_tutorial("Regression Analysis with R", "cfrrRTutorials")
+learnr::run_tutorial("Introduction to Regression with R", "cfrrRtutorials")
 ```

 When ready the tutorial may launch in a new window, or (more likely) there will be some output in red in the **Jobs** console that says something like:

 ```
-Output created: Regression-Analysis-with-R.html
+Output created: Introduction-to-Regression-with-R .html

 Listening on http://127.0.0.1:38555